Skip to content

 Terminal window

-docker compose -f dev.compose.yml up -d
+docker compose -f deploy/compose/dev/dev.compose.yml up -d

-3.2 Fallback: Native Host Service Deployment
+4.2 Fallback: Native Host Service Deployment

-Section titled “3.2 Fallback: Native Host Service Deployment”
+Section titled “4.2 Fallback: Native Host Service Deployment”

-1. Install the Core Engines:
+1. Install the Core Engines: PostgreSQL, Redis, and NATS.

 2. Verify Ports: Ensure these native processes are active on their standard ports: